qwertie/LoycCore/collections/hashtrees.md

 Download today!
 ---------------

+The bottom line:

+- `Set`, `MSet`, `Map` and `MMap` are very convenient to use.
+- They allow you to write APIs that clearly indicate whether or not they modify sets that are given to them: `MSet` and `MMap` can be modified, while `Set` and `Map` cannot.
+- They are optimized to avoid wasting memory, by sharing memory between similar sets.

 All the set and map types showcased here are part of Loyc.Collections.dll in the Loyc Core package, available on NuGet.
 Learn more at [core.loyc.net](http://core.loyc.net).